Outburn-IL/foob-docs/solution-description.md

 In addition, the free, **FUME Playground** free designer Sandbox [https://try.fume.health/] provides the capability for creating maps and moving them into the Community FUME for further usage of  **FUME mapping engine**.
 Please use the following procedure for importing FUME Conversion maps created using Playground into the FUME Community Version

-> FUME maps export-import procedure:
+> FUME maps export-import procedure

-Here is coming procedure
+Here is the procedure

 > Dataflow